kubernetes-sigs/karpenter/designs/degraded-nodepools.md

 1. 👎👎 Validation implies the original state of the NodePool was correct and is something Karpenter can vet with certainty.
 A NodePool could have been correctly validated but then degraded.
 2. 👎👎 Changes the meaning of `Validated` in terms of `Readiness`
-2. 👎 Relies on statuses that were not part of the original validation of a NodePool.
+3. 👎 Relies on statuses that were not part of the original validation of a NodePool.
-3. 👍 Limits changes to customer-facing APIs.
+4. 👍 Status condition already exists

 ### Further Dicussion Needed